Factors that Contribute to a Successful Software Implementation

 Another thing that managing officers and owners should consider is controlling the expectations, both theirs and their employees’.
 Everyone needs to see that the successful implementation is about people and not just technology.
 Also employees and officers need to understand that data migration, programming customizations, and writing custom help files is a considerable effort, and time will vary based on criteria that is sometimes more predictable than others.
 Sometimes a good implementation will require some dates to be changed from earlier to later, but it is better to change the plans a company has made than to rush an implementation to be complete before its’ time.

 At the Web and I we have a lot of experience with implementations large and small.
 We have seen and surpassed all of the common pitfalls, and we know what your organization needs for its’ implementation to succeed.
-For help with implementation, and with choosing software to implement, please call us at 646-853-0573.
+For help with implementation, and with choosing software to implement, please call us for a complimentary business software consultation.